 I’m drawn to the untamed, rugged places that dare to be explored, and for this reason (plus the fact that it’s every river guide’s dream), rafting Alaska’s wild and remote Tatshenshini River was high on my bucket list.
-So last summer, when my chance to run “the Tat” finally came, I went for it.
+So when my chance to run “the Tat” finally came, I went for it.

 It was everything I expected…and nothing I could ever expect.
 Sure, the scenery was breathtaking and the landscape was beyond my imagination—spectacular icefields, glaciers and grizzlies running around.
 But the adventure factor is what surprised me most.

 I’ve dealt with flips, swims and injuries in my river career, but icebergs, fifteen year floods, and helicopter evacuations?
-Obviously, these things were not the norm, but by chance, I guided two trips last season where the Tatshenshini’s adventure level was taken to a whole new bar.
+Obviously, these things were not the norm, but by chance, I guided two trips that season where the Tatshenshini’s adventure level was taken to a whole new bar.

 During my first trip in mid-August, our group got stuck behind an impassable wall of icebergs in Alsek Lake.
 What are the odds?
 And, when it came to deciding whether or not this made the experience a trip-of-a-lifetime, the group was split.
 For some people, it was a major hiccup in the relatively fair-weathered, smooth sailing trip.
 For the other half, this experience made the trip a true adventure, cementing it as one of their favorite trips ever.

 In another unlikely turn of events, and after much deliberation, we ultimately had to leave via helicopter so some of the guests could get back to work, and several guides could launch another trip.
 As we chatted with a ranger while we waited for a take-out plane to arrive, he told us that in the twenty years he had been working up there, a situation like ours had never happened.
 I was sure that our next trip would be much less exciting.